finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label of the holdings adjustment.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings adjustment.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings adjustment.
 Defaults to the return the latest              version of the holdings adjustment if not specified. try {
       HoldingsAdjustment result = apiInstance.getHoldingsAdjustment(scope, code, effectiveAt, asAt);
       System.out.println(result);